Lou Holtz once said:

 If you decide to use this strategy, you should pair it with empowerment exercises.
 For starters, you can try empowering self-talk.
-I used it a lot in the past few years when I thought I could never take an exam, or graduate, or even manage a failed relationship, and it worked surprisingly well.
+I used it a lot in the past few years.
+I thought I could never take an exam, or graduate, or even manage a failed relationship, but it worked surprisingly well.

 First, I started with general empowering self-talk.
 Then, I built sentences focused on my goals to strengthen my belief and defeat my insecurities.

 When I first heard about people trying to stack their goals, the idea blew my mind.
 So I decided to give it a form and transform it into a real goal-setting strategy.
 That’s when I fell in love with layered goals.

 The strategy is so simple as it is effective.

 Each time you set a goal, you also define an improvement range, which is the percentage of growth to reach the next level.
 Also, you need to consider the days on which it will be impossible to deliver, and you can reach only a lower level of the goal.

 For example, if you set a goal of writing 100 words per day and an improvement range of 15%, you will have a base goal of 100 words, 115 for the best achievement, or 85 words for bad days.
 And the layers could be more than three.

 This strategy works well for people unable to deliver every day because it helps you deal with failure easier.
 Once you reach the lower layer of the goal, whatever comes next is only a higher success.

 Also, if you are an aggressive goal-setter, this would mitigate your eagerness.
 With layered goals, too high expectations cannot exist.